bgshacklett/www.digital-traffic.net/docs/blog/posts/swimctl-pool-automation.md

 discovery](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery).
 Node-RED sends metadata about the entities it exposes.
 It then listens for control messages via MQTT "control" topics, allowing for real-time control.
-Responses on corresponding "state" topics allow Node-Red to update Home Assistant as to the current state of the controller and its exposed devices.
+Responses on corresponding "state" topics allow Node-RED to update Home Assistant as to the current state of the controller and its exposed devices.

 ```mermaid